Oedogonium

 Oedogonium is a genus of filamentous, free-living green algae.
-It was first discovered in the fresh waters of Poland 1860 by W. Hilse and later named by German scientist K. E. Hirn.
-The morphology of Oedogonium is unique, with an interior and exterior that function very differently from one another and change throughout its life cycle.
-These protists reside in freshwater ecosystems in both hemispheres and are both benthic and planktonic in nature.
-Forming algal patches on water's surface, they interact closely with a multitude of other algae.
-These filamentous cell's life cycles include both sexual and asexual reproduction, depending on life cycle stage.
-Although quite common, Oedogonium is difficult to identify, since key ID factors are only present during reproduction, which is an uncommon life stage among this genus.
+It was first discovered in the fresh waters of Poland in 1860 by W. Hilse, and later given its name by German scientist K. E. Hirn.

+The morphology of Oedogonium is unique, with an interior and exterior that function differently from one another and change throughout its life cycle.
+These algae reside in freshwater ecosystems in both hemispheres and are both benthic and planktonic in nature.
+They form algal patches on the water's surface and so interact closely with a multitude of other algae.
+These filamentous cells' life cycles include both sexual and asexual reproduction, depending on the life cycle stage.

+Although quite common, Oedogonium is difficult to identify since key definitive markers are only present during reproduction, which is an uncommon life stage among this genus.
 Oedogonium has been found to be important in the fixation of heavy metals in freshwater ecosystems.

 Etymology

-Although K.E.
-Hirn was the first to publish concerning Odeogoniales, it is not clear as to whether he was the first to discover this new genus.
-First named Oedogoniaceen (German), Hirn used his knowledge of the Latin language to describe and name the green algal genus; oedos meaning swelling/tumor, and gonos meaning offspring/seed.
-This name was meant to describe the morphology during sexual and asexual reproduction which he saw and described within his publication, “Monographie und iconographie der Oedogoniaceen”.
+First named Oedogoniaceen (in German), the name Oedogoniales is derived from the Latin oedos (meaning swelling or tumor) and gonos (meaning offspring or seed).
+This name describes the morphology that Hirn witnessed during Oedogonium sexual and asexual reproduction and later described in his publication, “Monographie und iconographie der Oedogoniaceen."